obyteorg/new-obyteorg/docroot/user/pages/04.technology/modular.md

             - _article-list
             - _community
 metadata:
     description: 'Obyte is based on DAG (directed acyclic graph), not blockchain.
-By using a block-free ledger, Obyte fully delivers secure crypto without miners.'
+By using a block-free ledger, Obyte fully delivers secure decentralized crypto without miners.'
     'og:description': 'Obyte is based on DAG (directed acyclic graph), not blockchain.
-By using a block-free ledger, Obyte fully delivers secure crypto without miners.'
+By using a block-free ledger, Obyte fully delivers secure decentralized crypto without miners.'
 sitemap:
     priority: 0.8
 onpage_menu: false